SalesforceFoundation/SFDO-API/README.md

   end
 ```

-To create or delete instances of custom objects that may have managed or unmanaged namespace use true_object_name
+To create instances of custom objects that may have managed or unmanaged namespace use true_object_name

 ```ruby
   def create_gau_via_api(gau_name)